paradoxical-io/francois/README.md

-# François
+# io.paradoxical.francois

 [![Build Status](https://travis-ci.org/paradoxical-io/francois.svg?branch=master)](https://travis-ci.org/paradoxical-io/francois)

 François is a dropwizard.io api and web application for templatizing jenkins jobs.
-François is available as a docker image: https://hub.docker.com/r/onoffswitch/francois/
+François is available as a docker image: https://hub.docker.com/r/paradoxical/francois/

 The app deploys to the port `9090` with its dropwizard admin port on `9099`.